 By state law, Department of Public Safety officials have the authority to issue parking and traffic citations, to tow, and to collect a civil penalty for any violation of these regulations.
 Citations will be issued and vehicles may be towed for the following violations:

-Special Note: In addition to being issued a citation, individuals who violate any of the above regulations that are preceded by an asterisk are subject to having their vehicle towed.
-Towed vehicles will be towed off campus and stored by the towing agency.
+Special Note: In addition to being issued a citation, vehicles parked or abandoned in such manner that they block or obstruct fire lanes, fire hydrants, roadways, building entrances, or in any way create a safety concern will be subject to towing and impoundment in addition to the issuance of a citation.
+Vehicles may also be impounded pursuant to an arrest of the vehicle owner/operator.
+Said vehicles will be towed off campus and stored by the towing agency.
 The towing agency must be reimbursed for the towing before the vehicle will be released.
 Once the tow truck has been summoned, the owner of the vehicle is responsible for the towing charge.

 Public Safety may issue two types of citations; a uniform traffic citation and a police/parking citation.
-Persons receiving a uniform traffic citation, issued for major traffic or other violation as indicated on citation, must report to the local magistrate as instructed on the citation.
-Once this type is issued and turned over to the magistrate court, Fairmont State/Pierpont will have no further jurisdiction and the recipient shall be subject to any fine and cost levied by the court.
+Persons receiving a uniform traffic citation, issued for major traffic or other violation as indicated on citation, must report to a local magistrate or municipal judge as instructed on the citation.
+Once issued, Fairmont State/Pierpont will have no further jurisdiction and the recipient shall be subject to any fine and cost levied by the State or City court systems.
 Individuals receiving a police/parking citation must report to Business Office- Student Accounts, and pay a civil penalty of ten ($10) dollars within ten (10) working days.
 Office hours are Monday through Friday 8:00 a.m. to 4:00 p.m., excluding Fairmont State/Pierpont declared holidays.
-Under provision of state law, should the individual fail to pay the penalty within the ten (10) working day period, or decide to plead not guilty, the citation may be turned over to the magistrate, who will have jurisdiction over the case henceforth.
-Any person cited, and subsequently found guilty by the magistrate, shall be subject to a fine of not less than ten ($10) dollars plus court costs for each offense.
+Under provision of state law, should the individual fail to pay the penalty within the ten (10) working day period, or decide to plead not guilty, the citation may be turned over to the magistrate or municipal court, which will have jurisdiction over the case henceforth.
+Any person cited, and subsequently found guilty by a magistrate or municipal judge, shall be subject to a fine of not less than ten ($10) dollars plus court costs for each offense.
 NOTE: Fine for misuse of space designated for disabled is $200, WV Code 17c-13-6 effective June, 1995.
 Any appeal to have a parking fine adjudicated must be made within 10 working days of the date of citation.
-Students may appeal to the Office of Student Affairs and employees may appeal to the Office of Administrative and Fiscal Affairs.
+Students may appeal to the Office of Student Services and employees may appeal to the Office of Administrative and Fiscal Affairs.
 In addition to the above, those who fail or refuse to pay the prescribed penalty shall have their parking privileges revoked.
 Students who fail or refuse to pay the prescribed penalty shall also have their student records placed on hold until such a time that all penalties have been removed from the records.

 Questions concerning traffic or parking regulations should be directed to the Campus Police at (304) 367-4157